 Attraction of the Week: Roger Williams Park Zoo in Providence

-However, the best time of all to visit is during the incredible Jack O’Lantern Spectacular.
+The best time of all to visit is during the incredible Jack O’Lantern Spectacular.
 Each Halloween season, the zoo hosts one of the most festive pumpkin events you will find anywhere in the country.
-Over 5000 intricately carved pumpkins, in a changing theme each year, are on display via a special illuminated trail.
+Over 5000 intricately carved pumpkins( in a changing theme each year) are on display via a special illuminated trail.
 After the regular zoo closes, hundreds line up to see this enchanting display which frequently makes headlines as one of the country’ top Halloween events (I fully agree with this honor!).

-No matter when your Providence visit falls, there is plenty to do including the year-round Roger Williams Park and Zoo.
+No matter when your Providence visit falls, there is plenty to do.
 Be sure to add a stroll around the Roger Williams Park Zoo to your Providence to-do list.
 A refreshing walk around this quaint zoo is the perfect place to spend an afternoon in a great city.

 Roger Williams Park Zoo is located at: 1000 Elmwood Ave